-NSG 110, Nursing Fundamentals (Credit: 10) (Prerequisites: AHS 101, AHS 104, ENG 191, MAT 101 and PSY 101) An introduction to the nursing process.
+NSG 110, Nursing Fundamentals (Credit: 10) (Prerequisites: AHS 1011, AHS 104, ENG 191, MAT 101 and PSY 101) An introduction to the nursing process.
 Topics include: orientation to the profession, community health, client care, geriatrics, customer/client relationship, introduction to physical assessment, deviation from the normal state of health, and universal precautions.
 (5-6-6-10)

 NSG 112, Medical Surgical Nursing I (Credit: 9) (Prerequisites: AHS 102, AHS 103, AHS 109 and NSG 110; Corequisite: NPT 112) Focuses on health management and maintenance, and the prevention of illness, care of the individual as a whole, and deviations from the normal state of health.
 The definition of nursing care includes using the nursing process, performing assessments, using critical thinking, and providing client education.
-Topics include: health management and maintenance and prevention of illness in the cardiovascular system; nursing care, treatment, pharmacology, and diet therapy of the cardiovascular system; health management and maintenance and prevention of illness in the respiratory system; nursing care, treatment, pharmacology, and diet therapy of the respiratory system; nursing care, treatment, pharmacology, and diet therapy of the endocrine system; nursing care, treatment, pharmacology, and diet therapy of the endocrine system; health management and maintenance and prevention of illness in the urinary system; nursing care, treatment, pharmacology, and diet therapy of the endocrine system; health management and maintenance and prevention of illness in the urinary system; nursing care, treatment, pharmacology, and diet therapy of the urinary system; health management and maintenance and prevention of illness in the urinary system; nursing care, treatment, pharmacology, and diet therapy of the urinary system; health management and maintenance and prevention of illness in the urinary system; nursing care, treatment, pharmacology, and diet therapy of the urinary system; nursing care, treatment, pharmacology, and diet therapy of the urinary system; nursing care, treatment, pharmacology, and diet therapy of the urinary system; nursing care, treatment, pharmacology, and diet therapy of the urinary system; nursing care, treatment, pharmacology, and diet therapy of the gastrointestinal system; mursing care, treatment, pharmacology, and diet therapy of the urinary system; nursing care, treatment, pharmaco
+Topics include: health management and maintenance and prevention of illness in the cardiovascular system; nursing care, treatment, pharmacology, and diet therapy of the cardiovascular system; health management and maintenance and prevention of illness in the respiratory system; nursing care, treatment, pharmacology, and diet therapy of the respiratory system; health management and maintenance and prevention of illness in the endocrine system; nursing care, treatment, pharmacology, and diet therapy of the endocrine system; health management and maintenance and prevention of illness in the urinary system; nursing care, treatment, pharmacology, and diet therapy of the urinary system; health management and maintenance and prevention of illness in the gastrointestinal system; nursing care, treatment, pharmacology, and diet therapy of the gastrointestinal system; medication administration; deviations from the normal state of health; and universal precautions.
+(9-0-0-9)

 NSG 113, Medical Surgical Nursing II (Credit: 9) (Prerequisites: AHS 102, AHS 103, AHS 109 and NSG 110; Corequisite: NPT 113) Focuses on health management and maintenance, and the prevention of illness, care of the individual as a whole, and deviations from the normal state of health.
 The definition of nursing care includes using the nursing process, performing assessments, using critical thinking, and providing client education.
-Topics include: health management and maintenance and prevention of illness in the musculoskeletal system; nursing care, treatment, pharmacology, and diet therapy of the musculoskeletal system; nealth management and maintenance and prevention of illness in the neurological system; nursing care, treatment, pharmacology, and diet therapy of the neurological system; health management and prevention of illness in the sensory system; nursing care, treatment, pharmacology, and diet therapy of the neurological system; nursing care, therapy of the sensory system; nursing care, treatment, pharmacology, and diet therapy of the integumentary system; nursing care, treatment, pharmacology, and diet therapy of the integumentary system; nursing care, treatment, pharmacology, and diet therapy of the integumentary system; nursing care, treatment, pharmacology, and diet therapy of the integumentary system; health management and maintenance and prevention of illness in the mental health client; nursing care, treatment, pharmacology, and diet therapy of the integument and maintenance and prevention of illness in the mental health client; nursing care, treatment, pharmacology, and diet therapy of the oncology, and diet therapy of the oncology, and diet therapy of the mental health client; health management and maintenance and prevention of illness in the oncology client; and nursing care, treatment, pharmacology, and diet therapy of the oncology client;

-medication administration; deviations from the normal state of health; and universal precautions.
+Topics include: health management and maintenance and prevention of illness in the musculoskeletal system; nursing care, treatment, pharmacology, and diet therapy of the musculoskeletal system; health management and maintenance and prevention of illness in the neurological system; nursing care, treatment, pharmacology, and diet therapy of the neurological system; health management and maintenance and prevention of illness in the sensory system; nursing care, treatment, pharmacology, and diet therapy of the sensory system; health management and maintenance and prevention of illness in the integumentary system; nursing care, treatment, pharmacology, and diet therapy of the integumentary system; health management and maintenance and prevention of illness in the mental health client; nursing care, treatment, pharmacology, and diet therapy of the mental health client; health management and maintenance and prevention of illness in the oncology client; and nursing care, treatment, pharmacology, and diet therapy of the oncology client; medication administration; deviations from the normal state of health; and universal precautions.
 (9-0-0-9)